NorthStarUAS/ImageAnalysis/motion/docs/README-dmd-fundamentals.md

 It can be useful to plot modes to see the energy (weights) at different basis function frequencies.
-Remember the mode is just the set of weights for a specific Fourier basis function (frequency.)
+Remember the mode is just the set of weights for a specific basis function (frequency.)

 Cherry picking an arbitrary mode from an arbitrary stationary video with an object moving through as an example, the mode plot could look